hpyproject/hpy/docs/overview.rst

     ``hpy.universal`` package

-  - it is possible to load HPy Universal extensions on PyPy (using the PyPy `hpy branch <https://foss.heptapod.net/pypy/pypy/tree/branch/hpy>`_
+  - it is possible to load HPy Universal extensions on PyPy (using the PyPy `hpy branch <https://foss.heptapod.net/pypy/pypy/tree/branch/hpy>`_)

   - it is possible to load HPy Universal extensions on `GraalPython
     <https://github.com/graalvm/graalpython>`_

 However, there is still a long road before HPy is usable for the general public.
-In particular, the following features are on our roadmap but has not been implemented yet:
+In particular, the following features are on our roadmap but have not been implemented yet:

   - it is not possible to write custom types (like NumPy's ndarray)